feltcoop/felt-mockup/src/project/deploy/README.md

 There are two ways to build and deploy the server.
 Either locally or from the machine itself.

-To build & deploy from your local machine, follow the <setup instructs TODO link goes here> then
+To build & deploy from your local machine, follow the [setup](src/project/setup) instructions then:

 copy src/project/deploy/pm2-app.json to /var/www/felt.dev
 run npm run build to create the build